youssefdouzi/industrial-cybersecurity-ter/README.md

 ## Deliverables

-- `rapport_TER.pdf` – Full technical report (in French)
+- 3 full attacks technical report (in French)
 - 7 reports that were weekly conducted
-- Summary of observed attack paths and mitigations

 ## Technologies & Concepts